Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 Definition

-Water scarcity assessment comprises the methodologies, indicators, and analytical tools used to measure the extent to which water demand exceeds—or threatens to exceed—availability in a specific area.
+A water scarcity assessment brings together the methodologies, indicators and analytical tools used to measure the extent to which water demand exceeds, or threatens to exceed, availability in a specific area.
+It is not a simple calculation: it integrates environmental, social, economic and climatic factors.

 Objectives of the assessment

-– Identify future risks under different climate and development scenarios.
+• Identify future risks under different climate and development scenarios.

-– Define management priorities for productive sectors and ecosystems.
+• Set management priorities for productive sectors and ecosystems.

-– Guide public policy for water-resource planning.
+• Guide public policy for water resource planning.

 Methodologies